There are no GDPR quick wins

-Data protection in the digital world is an issue that just never stops, writes Gregg Petersen, regional vice-resident at Veeam.
+Data protection in the digital world is an issue that just never stops, writes Gregg Petersen, regional vice-president at Veeam.

 At the time of writing, the Cambridge Analytica news is just a few weeks old.
 While the full extent of the fiasco remains to be seen, this much is clear: the UK data marketing firm has been harvesting the data of millions of Facebook users in the US, obtained via a third-party app on the social networking site, and using it to create micro-targeted content and influence audience behaviour.